-Years ago, when here were many Oblate priests working in this diocese, it was possible to place a priest in almost every community where there was a church.
+Years ago, when there were many Oblate priests working in this diocese, it was possible to place a priest in almost every community where there was a church.
 This is not so any more.
-We have to recognize that not all of our communities have the same resources or can carry the same responsibilities.
+Today we have to recognize that not all of our communities have the same resources or can carry the same responsibilities.

 To properly distribute our resources and better serve our communities, our archdiocese today is organized by deanery, parish, quasi-parish and mission.
 We have assigned a designation for each of these categories of Catholic community:

 A Catholic community of at least 50 families or 200 persons, with a resident priest that they can support financially, and which has a functioning Parish Finance and/or Parish Pastoral Council.